flipperdevices/blackmagic-esp32-s2/README.md

 # Develop with ESP-IDF

-Set up ESP-IDF following [Espressif's instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
+Set up __ESP-IDF v4.4__ following [Espressif's instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
 Make sure `idf.py` is in your PATH and you can successfully run the program.

 ## Build with ESP-IDF